 Even if you already have a wood ceiling, you can still use decorative beams to give it more depth and interest.
-Decorative beams give your ceiling a three-dimensional appearance that can make this often overlooked area of the room more interesting.
+Decorative beams give your ceiling a rustic coffered ceiling appearance that can make this often overlooked area of the room more interesting.
 The beams also help reduce the room’s size, making it feel cozier.

 6. Niche Accent

 Have a small area you want to accent and call attention to?
 Decorative wood beams can be a great way of doing just that.
 This small niche is given a rustic wood beam frame for its entryway, with slightly more contemporary beams accenting the ceiling and creating visual space inside.
-The beams help draw the eye outward, which makes the niche appear larger than it is, while accenting the space.
+The beams help draw the eye outward, which makes the niche appear larger than it is, while accenting the space with a rustic look.

 7. Contemporary Box Beams